 The experiential coursework provides you with learning experiences that are:

 - Relevant: Involving business data and simulations that mimic real-life risk experiences

 - Hands-on: Allowing you to put theory into practice in a learning environment

 Communications and Networking Opportunities

 Feedback from industry senior executives across the financial sector puts communication ‘soft skills’ excellence as essential for success.
 Throughout the program, students will have opportunities to:

-- Enhance presentation skills through a skills session and by presenting throughout the program
+- Enhance presentation skills through co-curricular professional development workshops and by presenting throughout the program

 - Develop professional presence, communication and networking skills through extracurricular workshops